aimorenov/fullstack_datascience/02-Speed_dating/README.md

 Exploratory Data Analysis (EDA)
 ==============================

 **Project:**  A dataset from the Columbia Business School was collected from participants in experimental speed dating events from 2002-2004.
 Participants of the event had a speed date with every other participant of the opposite sex and had to decide at the end it they wanted to see their partner or not.
-They also filled in a questionnaire where they scored different attributes of  a partner based on the importance they gave to them: Attractiveness, Sincerity, Intelligence, Fun, Ambition, and Shared Interests
+They also filled in a questionnaire where they scored different attributes of  a partner based on the importance they gave to them: Attractiveness, Sincerity, Intelligence, Fun, Ambition, and Shared Interests.

+This dataset was part of a [Kaggle competition](https://www.kaggle.com/datasets/annavictoria/speed-dating-experiment)

 **Goals:**